SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 The `update` function is another public function that is similar to the constructor, taking a string as a parameter, and updating the `message` variable.

+### Configure

+Clicking the disclosure triangle next to the contract name reveals three sub-sections.
+In the _Configure_ sub-section you can change the name of the contract and set the initial values sent to the constructor arguments.
+In this example, the string displayed in the front end interface.

+### Compile

+Solidity is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
+Clicking the disclosure triangle next to the contract name reveals three sub-sections, you can compile the contract by clicking the _Compile_ sub-section, and output appears in the _Output_ pane.

+### Deploy

+Every smart contract runs at an address on the Ethereum blockchain, and needs an address before it can run.
+When using Studio, the browser simulates the network, but there are several test networks available, and one main network.

+Clicking the disclosure triangle next to the contract name reveals three sub-sections, you can deploy the contract by clicking the _Deploy_ sub-section, and output appears in the _Output_ pane.

 ### The Web app